altunenes/rusty_spelling/README.md

 - The user tries to write the word they hear in a proper way.

 ### Motivation:
-- My little sister studying English :) The basic program was for her.
+- My little sister studying English and I'm rust :) The basic program was for her.
+(So I studied strings in rust.)